aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 [outputsamplePreferredParser.xlsx](outputsamplePreferredParser.xlsx)

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-TxtToExcel-2.go" >}}
-### **Opening Text Files with Custom Separator**
+### **Opening Text Files with a Custom Separator**

 Text files are used to hold spreadsheet data without formatting.
 The file is a kind of plain text file that can have some customized delimiters.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-TxtToExcel-3.go" >}}
 ### **Opening Tab-Delimited Files**

-Tab-delimited (Text) files contain spreadsheet data but without any formatting.
+Tab‑delimited (Text) files contain spreadsheet data but without any formatting.
 Data is arranged in rows and columns like in tables and spreadsheets.
-Basically, a tab-delimited file is a special kind of plain text file with a tab between each column.
+Basically, a tab‑delimited file is a special kind of plain text file with a tab between each column.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-TxtToExcel-4.go" >}}
 ### **Opening Tab-Separated Values (TSV) Files**

-Tab-separated values (TSV) files contain spreadsheet data but without any formatting.
-It is the same as a tab-delimited file where data is arranged in rows and columns like in tables and spreadsheets.
+Tab‑separated values (TSV) files contain spreadsheet data but without any formatting.
+They are the same as a tab‑delimited file, where data is arranged in rows and columns like in tables and spreadsheets.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-TxtToExcel-5.go" >}}
 ## **Advanced Topics**